Max-Schmeling/excel-contact-tools/README.md

   <img width="100%" src="/screenshots/convert_contacts_example.gif">
 </p>

-If there are cases where the contact information in the selected cell(s) does not uniquely identify exactly one user - this can be the case when a cell contains a name and there are multiple people with the same name - the add-in will prompt you with a list of all users it has found allowing you to select the one you wish.
+If there are cases where the contact information in the selected cell(s) does not uniquely identify exactly one user - this can be the case when a cell contains a name and there are multiple people with the same name - the add-in will prompt you with a list of all users it has found, allowing you to select the one you wish.

 ### Search Address book
 Open a search bar and search for users in the Active Directory and list their contact details.
 Double-clicking an entry will open its business card.
+You can search for e-mail addresses, full names, first names, last names, or aliases.

 <p align="center">
   <img width="100%" src="/screenshots/address_book.png">